alexch/codelikethis/public/lessons/agile/inceptions.md

 Play the ![Mad Libs](./mad-libs.jpg) Pitch Game!

-Fill in the following template:
+Split into small groups and in each group, fill in the following template:

 For ______ who need ______, the ______ is a ______ that ______.
 Unlike ______, our product ______.